Property

 • Location: Does the property give good exposure to passing traffic or customers, and does it have good access for people and motor vehicles?
 Add to this the consideration and availability of car parking.

 • Design: Is the property user-friendly and attractive?
 Good property investment usually looks good and is well maintained.
-This is to maintain interest in the property from the tenant and the customer perspective.
-If these people feel good about the property when they visit it or use it, then you are well on the way to good property performance.
-As part of this process, you can conduct interviews with people as they use the property to see and identify any latent concerns.
-In the case of retail property, this is highly recommended as the retail property is strongly geared to customers’ sentiment.
+This maintains interest in the property from the tenants’ and customers’ perspectives.
+If these people feel good about the property when they visit or use it, you are well on the way to good property performance.
+As part of this process, you can interview people who use the property to see and identify any latent concerns.
+In the case of retail property, this is highly recommended as the retail property is strongly geared to customers’ sentiments.

-• Amenities: Are you providing everything that a modern business, tenant, or customer needs?
-Amenities are many things, and it really depends on what the property is doing or serving.
-Most people that use the property expect ease of use and access to the amenities, including toilets, car parks, common areas, etc. Retail property has a higher level of consideration in this category.
+• Amenities: Are you providing everything a modern business, tenant, or customer needs?
+Amenities vary depending on what the property is doing or serving.
+Most people who use the property expect ease of use and access to the amenities, including toilets, car parks, common areas, etc. Retail property is given a higher level of consideration in this category.

 • Services: Are your property services modern and performing well?
 This would include water, gas, roads, electricity, lighting, telephones, etc.